LittleFox2024/AutoCompile/README.md

 # AutoCompile
 A GUI to compile code, for people who don't like the command line or just want something easier to use.
 It is simply a front end for common tools such as GCC, Clang, and Python (and yes, you *can* compile Python to an executable).
->This is a work in progress!
-Not everything is released, and might not be until 03/07/2025!

 # How To Use
 You will need: